The Basics: Overview

 - Eats too much or has trouble eating

 Screening for depression usually takes about 5 minutes.
-It can be done as part of your teen’s yearly checkup.
+It can be part of your teen’s yearly checkup.

 The Basics: Treatment